anita16lin/EP-353-Anita_Lin/Final-Project/Final_Deliverables/README.md

 The main part of the program that generates the granular synthesis is 1GrainDemo_SineFMAudio.c.
 It prints into the myScore.csd file so that Csound can run as usual.
 Firstly, final-anita.orc is an orchestra file that contains all of the Csound instruments that the main program reads and prints into the myScore.csd file.
 Secondly, the main file prints down the score lines that makes up the bulk of the granular implementation.
 The headers and other formatting is also printed in the proper place.
 And so, myScore.csd is a regular csd file written by C that Csound can read.

 1GrainDemo_SineFMAudio.c contains all the parameters of the instruments including duration, volume, pitch, pan and more.
 It also uses envelopes to smoothly express these parameters.

-## Quickstart
-To run and compile the program: gcc -o GG 1GrainDemo_SineFMAudio.c && ./GG && csound -odac -d -O null myScore.csd Please make sure you have the associated files that come in the /Final_Deliverables folder.

 ## Things to Explore
 If you want to load your own audio file, then put the audio file (.aif files only) into the same folder as the program files.
 Then add this line of code into line 58: